mgroussi/BDTT/README.md

-# mammalianMicrobiota
+# Beta-Diversity Through Time

-This repository contains R codes used to analyse microbiota compositions across samples
+This repository contains R codes that can be used to run BDTT on a community ecology dataset.
+It has recently been applied to analyse the composition of gut bacterial communities across mammals.